Molecule AI

 Published as: molecule-ai-workspace-runtime on PyPI

 The shared runtime provides the base agent infrastructure: A2A server, heartbeat loop, config loading, platform auth, plugin system, and built-in tools.
-Each AI framework adapter lives in its own standalone repository.
+Most AI framework adapters live in their own standalone repository.

 RuntimeStandalone RepoKey Dependencies